erikafrangione/academic-kickstart/content/projects/tutorials/Topic1_DNAstrings.md

 # - weight: Position of link in menu.
 menu:
   example:
-    name: Topic 1: Using DNA as a String
+    name: Topic 1: DNA as a String
     weight: 1
 ---